dprovodnikov/complex-redux-project-architecture/README.md

 It consists of three main concepts: modules, services and context.
 Let's go through all of them to get a better understanding.

 ##### Modules
-Modules simply are gathering of redux-related stuff.
+Modules are a gathering of redux-related stuff.
 A module consists of two main pieces: actions and reducers.
 Each module is a result of a function, which brings a posibility to inject services into them.
 Modules can depend on other modules as well.

 There's a module entry point.
 ```javascript